shadsplan/linux/notes/lpi/short_notes.md

 ## Chapter 22.
 Signals: Advanced Features
 ### 22.1 Core Dump Files
 - Certain signals cause a process to create a core dump and terminate.
 A core dump is a file containing a memory image of the process at the time it terminated.
 (The term core derives from an old memory technology.)
-This memory image includes the contents of the process’s address space, including the program code, data, heap, and stack segments.
+This memory image includes the contents of the process's address space, including the program code, data, heap, and stack segments.

 ### 22.12 Interprocess Communication with Signals
 Not a great idea, because: